Biology

 • Respiration: they breathe through aerobic respiration.

 • Community: despite the fact they are unicellular organisms, they usually group together and form extensive colonies, some ranging from thousands to millions of individuals grouped in colonial associations.
+These colonies can be quite complex and are often involved in mutualistic interactions with other organisms.

 • Habitat: cyanobacteria inhabit all types of ecosystems, both aquatic ecosystems and terrestrial ecosystems with acceptable levels of humidity.
 They can be found in ponds, lakes, lagoons, rivers, wetlands, mangroves, oceans, underground water reservoirs, caves, jungles, mountains, forests, the surface of rock formations and even on the skin of some animals.
+Their adaptability to such a wide range of habitats is a testament to their evolutionary success.

 • Extremophiles: some cyanobacteria are extremophiles, meaning they endure extreme environmental conditions.
-Some such inhospitable inhospitable environments include deserts, hot springs, hydrothermal vents, glaciers, hypersaline lakes, highly alkaline waters and even in outer space.
+Some such inhospitable environments include deserts, hot springs, hydrothermal vents, glaciers, hypersaline lakes, highly alkaline waters and even in outer space.

 • Symbiotic relationships: there are species of cyanobacteria that establish symbiotic relationships with ferns, protists or fungi.
 The symbiosis between a cyanobacterium and a fungus is commonly known as a lichen.
 Learn more about what is symbiosis in biology.

 Although most cyanobacteria have the aforementioned characteristics, there are certain exceptions.
 For example, there are species of cyanobacteria that are macroscopic and not microscopic or heterotrophic and not autotrophic.
+These exceptions showcase the remarkable diversity within the cyanobacteria phylum.

 Now that we have seen what the characteristics of cyanobacteria are, we are going to see their internal structure and organelles.